How to Inspect Exterior Walls for Moisture Damage

 Look for the following conditions:

-- Warped or swollen wood trim
+- Warped, swollen, soft, or separating wood trim

 These conditions may indicate moisture entry pathways.
 If recurring symptoms appear near window areas, they often correspond with patterns described in signs of moisture in exterior walls.